Grave desecration

-Desecration of graves involves intentional acts of vandalism, theft or destruction in places where humans are interred: this includes body snatching.
+The desecration of graves involves intentional acts of vandalism, theft, or destruction in places where humans are interred, such as body snatching or grave robbing.
 It has long been considered taboo to desecrate or otherwise violate graves or grave markers of the deceased, and in modern times it has been prohibited by law.
 Desecration is defined as violating something that is sacred.

 History

 Theft

 One form of grave desecration is grave robbery.
 In Egypt many of the tombs in the Valley of the Kings were robbed and looted of valuables.
 Papyrus scrolls from 2000 BC detail accounts of looting.
 The accounts also spell out the punishment that thieves received.
 The sentence varied from the removal of the thief's ears or nose.
 One punishment was execution.

-In China the 2nd century text Lüshi Chunqiu advised mourners to plan simple burials to discourage looting.
+The 3rd century Chinese text Lüshi Chunqiu advised mourners to plan simple burials to discourage looting.
 Many Chinese were buried with valuables, including jade burial suits.
 In modern China, grave robbing continues.